Creative Writing Workshops

 A: Acceptance notifications are delivered at the start of the quarter (typically the beginning of Week 1).
 We advise that all workshop applicants enroll in an alternate course during their second enrollment pass to ensure that they enter each quarter with a full study list planned.
 Should you be accepted into a workshop, you can drop your alternate class anytime before the Friday of Week 4.

-A: Yes, you may, but please disclose that you are doing so on your applications.
+A: Yes, you may apply to multiple workshops in the same quarter, but please disclose that you are doing so on your applications.
 This practice will allow the course instructors to coordinate rosters and keep the courses balanced.
+If you are admitted to multiple workshops, you will only be permitted to take one per quarter.

 Q: Does the department host any creative writing contests?